What to Know Before You Automate

 Automation Is Rarely Plug‑and‑Play

-- Connecting the right data sources
+- The right data sources connected and cleaned up

-- Testing edge cases and failure scenarios
+- Testing against edge cases and failure scenarios

 Your Data Needs Some Cleaning